 Well “grass” plants in particular (things like wheat, rice, bamboo, reeds, and many others) evolved to push themselves really high up into the sky, and to do it in a very short time.
 In order to accomplish this, these plants needed to engineer a stem that is strong, lightweight, and quick to grow.

 Nature’s solution is a special kind of stem, called a culm.
 Different from the stem of other plants, a culm is strong on the outside, but hollow on the inside.
-It’s one of nature’s many amazing inventions, and when it has finished growing and it becomes dry, we humans call it “straw.”
+It’s one of nature’s many amazing inventions.
+When a plant has finished growing, and the culm becomes dry, we humans call it “straw.”

-The best part about this natural straw, is you can actually drink from it when it is dry, and indeed, that is exactly what people did before we had plastic and metal straws.
+The best part about this natural straw, is you can actually drink from it when it is dry.
+Indeed, that is exactly what people did before we had plastic and metal straws.

 So, if we can use the abundant straws that nature makes, simply by picking them from a field, why do we need factories to produce plastic and metal straws?

 Well, to be honest, we don’t really need factory-made straws.
-But adults can be idiots sometimes, and we come up with all sorts of inventions that sound cool, but that are actually pretty harmful for the planet.
+But adults sometimes come up with all sorts of inventions that sound cool, but that are actually pretty harmful for the planet.

-So, the next time you think about buying a straw, why not try to grow your own, by planting tall grasses (like barley, rye, wheat, oats, rice, lemongrass, sedge grass, bamboo, wetland reeds, or other edible grasses) nearby your home … or ask a local farmer or gardener if they have leftover clean straw that could be used as a drinking straw.
+So, the next time you think about buying a straw, why not try to grow your own, by planting tall grasses (like barley, rye, wheat, oats, rice, lemongrass, sedge grass, bamboo, wetland reeds, or other edible grasses) nearby your home?
+Or, if you’re not so interested in gardening, you might ask a local farmer or gardener if they have leftover clean straw that could be used as a drinking straw.

 While you are waiting for your straw to grow, maybe you could also just sip without a straw for a while.